Côte d'Ivoire entry requirements for Jordan passport holders

 1

-Apply for your visa online
+Apply for your eVisa online

-Go to snedai.com and fill out the visa application.
+Go to snedai.com and fill out the eVisa application.
 Upload a digital passport photo and a copy of your passport bio page.
 Pay the fee online (around $50–$80).
 Processing usually takes 2–5 business days.

 2

-Receive and save your visa approval
+Receive and save your eVisa approval

 Once approved, you'll get a PDF or email confirmation.
 Print a copy and also save it on your phone.
 You'll need to show this at immigration in Abidjan or any other entry point.